junxit/us-congress-bills-113/metadata.md

 - 2014-09-08 — Placed on the Union Calendar, Calendar No. 426.
 - 2014-09-08 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-575.
 - 2014-09-08 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-575.
+- 2014-09-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-09-09 — Considered under suspension of the rules. (consideration: CR H7349-7350)
+- 2014-09-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5161.
+- 2014-09-09 — Mr. Latta moved to suspend the rules and pass the bill.
+- 2014-09-11 — Considered as unfinished business. (consideration: CR H7438-7439)
+- 2014-09-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-09-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 0 (Roll no. 496). (text: CR 9/9/2014 H7349)
+- 2014-09-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 0 (Roll no. 496).(text: CR 9/9/2014 H7349)